bloodemerald/Emerald_Chat/README.md

 ## How to Use

+1. **Start Ollama**: Make sure Ollama is running (`ollama serve`)
-1. **Capture Screen**: Click "Capture Screen" or press `Ctrl+K` to capture your screen
+2. **Capture Screen**: Click "Play" button to start screen capture
-2. **Start Generation**: Click "Start" or press `Space` to begin generating chat messages
+3. **AI Chat Begins**: Chat messages will automatically generate based on what's on screen
-3. **Customize Settings**: Click the gear icon or press `Ctrl+/` to adjust personalities and frequency
+4. **Customize Settings**: Click the gear icon or press `Ctrl+/` to adjust personalities and frequency
-4. **Moderator Mode**: Type in the input box to add your own messages that the AI will respond to
+5. **Moderator Mode**: Type in the input box to add your own messages that the AI will respond to
-5. **Popout Window**: Click the popout icon to open chat in a separate window for OBS integration
+6. **Popout Window**: Click the popout icon to open chat in a separate window for OBS integration

 ## Keyboard Shortcuts